GingaaBread/GNOStatic/src/essentials/operators/comparison_operators.md

 print myObj is of MyObj // true
 ```

-## Could Equal To Operator "equals"
+## Cast Equal To Operator "equals"

 The `equals` keyword operator returns `true` if the left operand equals the right operand after casting the type of the right operand to the type of the left operand.
 Else, it returns `false`.